MiguelMMota/web3-ctf/ethernaut/README.md

 3. Call `Preservation.setFirstTime` (has to be this one, because `timeZone1Library` now points to our malicious contract) with any value.

 ---

+### 15. Naught Coin
+We can transfer ERC20 tokens from an account using either `transfer` or `transferFrom`.
+The latter isn't guarded by the timelock constraint, so we can `approve` the transfer of funds from an accomplice account and use `transferFrom` to bypass the security measure.

+---

+### 17. Recovery
+The lost contract address can be found on Etherscan.
+Look up the level instance address, and inspect the contract creation transaction.
+A third "to" address is listed with 0.001 ether.
+We can simply destroy the contract, removing its ether balance.

+---